AKROGIS/Facility-Processing/New Schema Migration/Editing Facilities.md

 Editing a version with SQL is beyond this document, but you can see examples in the stored procedures used in the following section.

+For some issues, running the calculations (section below) will resolve the issue.
+However, this should not be done until the user (or DM) has a chance to see the warnings that will disappear after the calculations have been run.

+Some issue cannot be resolved, for example GIS may be correct, but it disagrees with FMSS because FMSS has yet to be updated.
+Some issue cannot be resolved because they are valid exceptions to the normal QC rules, i.e. two buildings with the same FMSS FACLOCID.
+In these cases, the user or the DM can create new records in the **gis.QC_ISSUES_EXPLAINED** table.
+The columns for _Feature_oid_ and _Issue_ must match exactly the _ObjectID_ and _Issue_ fields in the QC Check output.
+The _Explanation_ and _Feature_class_ attributes cannot be empty.

 Calculate Fields
 ----------------